scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _skiphall:

 Skip the Hall of Records storyboard scenes
-	Allows the player to skip past the Hall of Records storyboard scenes.
+	Lets the player skip past the Hall of Records storyboard scenes.

 	*skiphallofrecordsscenes*